H-1B Visa to the U.S.: Who Qualifies?

 Recognizing the circular nature of the problem, USCIS will approve the H-1B petition for one year to allow the employee to obtain the occupational license.
 In most cases, one year is enough time to get the license and submit a petition to extend the employee's H-1B status.

 Employers should be clear in the H-1B petition about whether a license is necessary for the job.
 For example, an engineer or accountant who works in-house for a company may not need a license.
+In that case, clearly state in the petition that a license is not required.

 The H-1B Cap – 85,000 New Visas Each Year